spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/6-composed-task.md

    ![Launch the Composed Task](images/SCDF-composed-task-child-property-launch-ctr-props.png)
 1. Now press the `Launch the task` button.

-# Launching Composed Task using RESTFul API
+## Launching Composed Task using RESTful API

 In this section we will provide an example on how to create and launch a composed-task.

-Let's say we want to create a composed task `my-composed-task` with the following composed task definition:
+For this example we want to create a composed task `my-composed-task` with the following composed task definition:

 ```
 task-a && task-b